shadawck/mitrecve/docs/index.rst

 MitreCVE documentation
 ====================================
-Get all CVE corresponding to a specific keyword or list of keywords - Packages or products for example - from the mitre website.
+Get all CVE corresponding to a specific keyword or list of keywords from the `MITRE <https://cve.mitre.org/>`_ database.

 .. toctree::